steeelydan/resources/README.md

 A thorough (maybe even a bit eclectic) guide to Linux

 [Book: The Linux Command Line](https://linuxcommand.org/tlcl.php)<br>
-Brilliant introduction to the shell
+Brilliant introduction to the shell.
+Freely accessible!

 [Digital Ocean Tutorials](https://www.digitalocean.com/community/tutorials)<br>
 In my opinion the best hands-on tutorials for managing a VPS.
 Think "Setup Docker and Docker Compose on Ubuntu 20.04"